Luis Mante

-Luis Meza (born February 14, 1992), better known by his ring name Diamante (Spanish: "Diamond"), is a Mexican luchador (or professional wrestler).
+Luis Meza (born February 14, 1992), better known by his ring name Diamante (Spanish: "Diamond"), is a Mexican professional wrestler.
 He predominantly works for Dragongate under the ring name Luis Mante.
 He is best known for his work with Consejo Mundial de Lucha Libre (CMLL), where he portrayed a tecnico ("good guy") wrestling character.

 On July 2, 2023, at Dragongate's Kobe Pro-Wrestling Festival, Diamante was unmasked, following the event's Luchas de Apuestas five-way main event.
 Prior to the match, he had been teased to lose his mask by former Z-Brats partner and stable leader Shun Skywalker, and this transpired when Skywalker escaped the cage in the final fall of the match.

 Professional wrestling career

 Early career

 Luis Meza made his debut at a very early age, initially working as Chamaco Meza ("Kid" Meza) and also worked as Aero Boy early on, working primarily in Nuevo León.
 Later on, he adopted a new ring name and image as Príncipe Diamante ("Prince Diamond").
 He worked for Lucha Libre AAA Worldwide at the age of just 16, wrestling at the 2008 Rey de Reyes show teaming with Street Boy and Tigre Cota to defeat Black Mamba, Rio Bravo and Tito Santana.